Mifuko is a member of WFTO and we work in accordance with Fair Trade principles.

 Mifuko creates opportunities to earn a livelihood as an artisan.
 Most of the artisans in Mifuko´s partner self help groups primarily earn their living as farmers and make Mifuko baskets when they have spare time.
-Crafting Mifuko baskets brings rural inhabitants, especially women, an important additional income and provides a living even in times of a serious drought.
+Crafting Mifuko baskets brings rural inhabitants, especially women, an important source of additional income which also provides a living even in times of serious drought.

 5. Ensuring no Child Labour and Forced Labour